-Press the button on the RKE transmitter to remove the key.
-Never pull the key out without pressing the button.
+Press the button on the side of the remote key and pull the mechanical key out.
+Never pull the mechanical key out without pressing the button.

-Insert a flat, thin object in the center of the transmitter to separate and remove the back cover.
+With the mechanical key removed, insert a flat, thin object in the center of the remote key to separate and remove the back cover.

 - 3. Lift the battery with a flat object.

 - 4. Remove the battery.

 - Insert the new battery, positive side toward the back cover.
 Replace with a CR2032 or equivalent battery.

-- 6. Push together the transmitter.
+- 6. Push together the remote key.

-- 7. Insert the key back into the RKE transmitter.
+- 7. Reinsert the mechanical key.